simp/pupmod-simp-simp_snmpd/README.md

 ### SNMP System Information

-`simp_snmpd` configures some basic system information: contact, location, system name, and services, in the snmpd configuration directory.
-These settings can be changed via hiera, instantiation, by creating a configuration file in the user directory, default `/etc/snmp/snmpd.d`.
+`simp_snmpd` configures some basic system information: contact, location system name, and services, in the snmpd configuration directory.
+These settings can be changed via hiera, instantiation, by creating a configuration file in the user directory.

 NOTE: If the system variables are set in a configuration file then `net-snmp` marks them as not writable and will not allow them to be changed via `snmpset`